Winston Churchill: Marlborough and the India Question: 1929–1932

 In the 1929 general election, Churchill retained his Epping seat, but the Conservatives were defeated, and MacDonald formed his second Labour government.
 Out of office, Churchill was prone to depression (his "black dog") but addressed it by writing.
 He began work on Marlborough: His Life and Times, a biography of his ancestor John Churchill, 1st Duke of Marlborough.
 He had developed a reputation for being a heavy drinker, although Jenkins believes that was often exaggerated.

 Hoping that the Labour government could be ousted, he gained Baldwin's approval to work towards establishing a Conservative-Liberal coalition, although many Liberals were reluctant.
 In October 1930, after his return from a trip to North America, Churchill published his autobiography, My Early Life, which sold well and was translated into multiple languages.
-In January 1931, Churchill resigned from the Conservative Shadow Cabinet because Baldwin supported the government's decision to grant Dominion Status to India.
+In January 1931, Churchill resigned from the Conservative Shadow Cabinet because Baldwin supported the government's decision to grant Dominion status to India.
 Churchill believed that enhanced home rule status would hasten calls for full independence.
 He was particularly opposed to Mohandas Gandhi, whom he considered "a seditious Middle Temple lawyer, now posing as a fakir".
 His views enraged Labour and Liberal opinion, though he was supported by many grassroot Conservatives.

 The October 1931 general election was a landslide victory for the Conservatives.
 Churchill nearly doubled his majority in Epping, but was not given a ministerial position.
 The Commons debated Dominion Status for India on 3 December and Churchill insisted on dividing the House, but this backfired as only 43 MPs supported him.
 He embarked on a lecture tour of North America, hoping to recoup financial losses sustained in the Wall Street crash.
-On 13 December, he was crossing Fifth Avenue in New York when he was knocked down by a car, suffering a head wound from which he developed neuritis.
+On 13 December, Churchill was crossing Fifth Avenue in New York City when he was knocked down by a car, suffering a head injury from which he developed neuritis.
 To further his convalescence, he and Clementine took ship to Nassau for three weeks, but Churchill became depressed about his financial and political losses.
 He returned to America in late January 1932 and completed most of his lectures before arriving home on 18 March.

 Having worked on Marlborough for much of 1932, Churchill in August decided to visit his ancestor's battlefields.
 In Munich, he met Ernst Hanfstaengl, a friend of Nazi leader Adolf Hitler, who was then rising in prominence.
 Hanfstaengl tried to arrange a meeting between Churchill and Hitler, but Hitler was unenthusiastic: "What on earth would I talk to him about?"
 Soon after visiting Blenheim, Churchill was affected by paratyphoid fever and spent two weeks at a sanatorium in Salzburg.
 He returned to Chartwell on 25 September, still working on Marlborough.
 Two days later, he collapsed after a recurrence of paratyphoid which caused an ulcer to haemorrhage.
 He was taken to a London nursing home and remained there until late October.